-Based on the experiences of farmers, it is considered that the absence of market information was also one of the reasons that affected the marketing of ginger and inadequate market

-34.19 and 32.8, which are ranked ninth and tenth respectively.
+Based on the experiences of farmers, it is considered that the absence of market information was also one of the reasons that affected the marketing of ginger and inadequate market infrastructure was also a major problem reported by ginger farmers with Garrett's scores of 34.19 and 32.8, which are ranked ninth and tenth respectively.
 The marketing problems the farmers face in the study area are presented in Table 2.2.

-Conclusion
+Conclusion:-

 Ginger is one of the most essential spices and is used as an important ingredient in culinary all over the world.
-The results of Garrett's ranking technique on the production of ginger
+The results of Garrett's ranking technique on the production of ginger revealed that problems of storage and lack of access to were the major problems in production.
+The Farmers felt that high price fluctuations and lack of demand for produce were the major problems in marketing.

-- revealed that problems of storage and lack of access to were the major problems in - production.
-The Farmers felt that high price fluctuations and lack of demand for produce - were the major problems in marketing.
-Hence, establishing contract farming between ginger - growers and ginger processing units will reduce price fluctuation and provide remunerative - 127 price to the ginger growers during peak season.
-To overcome the problems, the major - suggestions given by the respondents were; the provision of minimum support price for - ginger growers followed by the provision of information about current marketing situations, - provision of sufficient storage facilities and providing village-level marketing would be - 131 highly beneficial in giving them the most recent market information which in turn increase - their profits by selling their produce at highest prices.
+Hence, establishing contract farming between ginger growers and ginger processing units will reduce price fluctuation and provide remunerative price to the ginger growers during peak season.
+To overcome the problems, the major suggestions given by the respondents were; the provision of minimum support price for ginger growers followed by the provision of information about current marketing situations, provision of sufficient storage facilities and providing village-level marketing would be highly beneficial in giving them the most recent market information which in turn increase their profits by selling their produce at highest prices.